iustin/slides/namespaces.md

 - `reboot()` in this namespace works (and terminates it)
   - yay for user experience!

-# The magical user namespace
+# Finally, the magical user namespace

 ## why is this special?